shamshubham/guess_my_number/README.md

-# Guessing Game
+# 🎮 Guessing Game

-This project is a simple number guessing game implemented using JavaScript.
-The objective of the game is to guess a randomly generated number between 1 and 20.
-The game provides feedback on each guess and updates the score based on the player's performance.
-The game also keeps track of the highest score achieved.
+Welcome to the **Guessing Game**, a simple yet entertaining web-based game where you challenge your intuition by guessing a secret number between 1 and 20.
+With each guess, receive feedback to guide your next attempt, keep track of your score, and strive to beat the highest score you've achieved!

-## Table of Contents
+## 📑 Table of Contents

 - [Introduction](#introduction)
 - [Getting Started](#getting-started)